JothiRamaswamy/CS262-Replication/README.md

 ```
 pip3 install grpcio-tools
 ```
-There are two small but essential modifications you will need to make to both `start.py` and `server.py` in order for this code to work.
+There are two small but essential modifications you will need to make to both `start.py` and `server.py` in order for your machine to be able to run the server.
 First, you will need to notice the IPv4 address that prints to the server console when you run the Wire Protocol server (mine is 10.250.69.0 — it should look something like this).
 First, head to `server.py`, where you will need to change the IPv4 address on line 12 to your own.
 Then, head to line 224 of `start.py`, where you will see

 ```
 SERVER_HOST = "10.250.69.0:50051"